Bukhara, what to see in the jewel of the Silk Road

 How to get from Bukhara Train Station to the Old Town

-Bukhara's railway station, known as Kagan Station (Bukhara-1), is not located in the Old City itself, but in the village of Kagan, about 12 kilometers from Bukhara's historic center.
-This is important to keep in mind when planning your arrival, especially if you're arriving by express train from Samarkand or Tashkent.
+Bukhara's train station, known as Kagan Station (Bukhara-1), is not located in the old city proper, but in the town of Kagan, about 12 kilometers from Bukhara's historic center (see location on map).
+This is important to keep in mind when planning your arrival, especially if you are coming by high-speed train from Samarkand or Tashkent.

 From the station, the most practical and fastest way is to take a taxi.
 You'll find several drivers waiting outside, although it's advisable to negotiate the price before getting in.
 The usual fare is between 20,000 and 30,000 Uzbekistani soms (approximately $2 to $3 USD), depending on the time and your bargaining skills.